-This certificate teaches the student to set up and manage a business.
-It will cover all aspects of running a business from creating a successful business plan, setting up and maintaining the books, hiring and managing employees, to promoting the business.
+This certificate will teach you to set up and manage a business.
+Courses cover all aspects of running a business from creating a successful business plan, setting up and maintaining the books, hiring and managing employees, to promoting the business.
 This certificate is designed for the technical trade person or small business owner who has the technical skills and now wants to learn how to run the business.

-LAD OIL
+Courses may also be transferred into the Management degree.

+Course Code Title TH LAB CR

 ACCT100M Bookkeeping for Small Business 2 2 3

 BUS114M Management 3 0 3

-BUS124M Entrepreneurship and Small Business Management 3 0 3
+BUS124M Entrepreneurship and Small Busine Management ess 3 0 3

 BUS212M Business Law I 3 0 3

 BUS224M Human Resource Management 3 0 3

 MKTG125M Principles of Marketing: A Global Perspective 3 0 3

-Total Cradit - 10
+Sub-Total Credits 17 2 18

+Total Credits • • 18